triton-inference-server/model_analyzer/docs/install.md

 docker build --pull -t model-analyzer .
 ```

-Model Analyzer's Dockerfile bases the container on the latest `tritonserver`
+Model Analyzer's Dockerfile bases the container on the corresponding `tritonserver` (from step 1)
 containers from NGC.<br><br>

 **3. Run the Container**